Codeencrypter/Ecommerce-Sales-Analysis-Dashboard/README.md

 ## Introduction:

-As a Data Geek and aspiring Data Analyst, I have analyzed the dataset related to an e-commerce business and presented my findings.
+As a Data Geek and an aspiring Data Analyst, I have analyzed the dataset related to an e-commerce business and presented my findings.

 ### Questions to Analyze:
 To understand the E-Commerce Business, I asked the following: